jrmajor/laravel-fluent/README.md

 ]); // jrmajor added 2 new photos to his stream.
 ```

-You can install it via Composer: `composer require jrmajor/laravel-fluent`.
+You may install it via Composer: `composer require jrmajor/laravel-fluent`.
 It requires PHP 8.0 and Laravel 8.0 or higher.

 ## Usage